Range Hood Buying Guide

 Which filter do we choose?

 If you're going to buy a ducted range hood, you will have to make a choice between getting one with either a mesh filter or a baffle filter.
-If we would have to choose between a mesh filter and a baffle filter, we would opt for the baffle filter.
-The baffle filter will require less cleaning (around once every 1-2 months) compared to the mesh filter (with heavy daily use, almost every week).
+If it were up to us, we would opt for the baffle filter.
+The baffle filter will generally require less cleaning (around once every 1-2 months) compared to the mesh filter (with heavy daily use, almost every week).

 If you're going to buy a ductless range hood, you will have to make a choice between buying one with either a charcoal filter, mesh filter, or baffle filter.
 Our choice would be as follows: